Courses

 Prior knowledge

-Students are expected to have basic knowledge of elementary mathematics such as differentiation, integration, and elementary linear algebra.
+Basic knowledge of elementary mathematics such as differentiation, integration, and elementary linear algebra.
 However, whenever necessary, mathematical details will be explained.
 Students will need to write some code in Python

 2 Term